 - The dried Leaf Powder is taken in a dose of 1-3 gram.

 - Fresh juice can be consumed in a dose of 5-20 ml.

 Health Benefits of Nyctanthes arbortristis

 Every part of Nyctanthes arbortristis is used for medicinal purpose due to health benefitting properties.
 The seeds are used in the treatment of piles.
 The decoction of flowers, and leaf is used in the treatment of gout.
 Leaves juice is given in case of dry cough.

-The paste of leaves is used externally in the treatment of skin related troubles specifically in the treatment of ringworm.
+The paste of leaves is used externally in the treatment of the skin related troubles specifically in the treatment of ringworm.
 The young leaves are used as a female tonic.
 Due to the hypoglycemic effect, it is also useful in diabetes.

 Parijat has acute, and sub-acute anti-inflammatory activity.
 It is found to inhibit the inflammation produced by immunological methods.

 In scientific studies, the decoction of Parijat leaf is found to have anti-hepatotoxic activity against carbon tetrachloride (CCl4) induced hepatotoxicity.

 Calms the mind

 The leaves, flowers, seeds, and barks of N. arbortristis exhibits significant, and dose-dependent prolongation of onset, and duration of sleep.

 It decreases dopamine, and increase the serotonin level, and thus show CNS depressant activity.